-It is possible to run the VividCortex agent in a virtualization environment.
+It is possible to run the DPM agent in a virtualization environment.
 This method can be used to monitor databases locally (“on-host”) and remotely (“off-host,” such as for Amazon RDS and Aurora).
 We have provided buildpacks that will set up agents for Docker and Heroku.

 For Docker, you can find instructions and the necessary files here.